 Bernard left the juicy bar only ten minutes after finalizing the details with Yuudai.
 He was now taking his time to walk to the hotel in question.
 The view along here with the beach and the ocean was really one of the better ones he’d ever seen.
 The planet’s oceanfront property was some of the best in all of Human Space.
-This stretch of beach was more beautiful than even Waikiki on Earth and that was far from easy.
+This stretch of beach was more beautiful than even Waikiki on Terra and that was far from easy.

-The sands were some of the purest white he’d ever seen, the ocean water was a clear blue-green that dazzled in sunlight brighter than that of Earth’s primary, palm trees imported from Earth and native tropical plants waved in the wind, and the cloudless sky was a pure blue.
+The sands were some of the purest white he’d ever seen, the ocean water was a clear blue green that dazzled in sunlight brighter than that of Terra’s primary, palm trees imported from Terra and native tropical plants waved in the wind, and the cloudless sky was a pure blue.
 The women walking along the boardwalk were gorgeous too.
 There were women of all shapes, sizes and colors there.
 Most were topless, wearing only bikini bottoms or shorts; the ones wearing tops, or the ultra-rare one-piece swimsuit, were the uncommon ones.
 Bernard was taking his time to admire one of Sirius’s most pleasant of natural resources.
 Thinking about it the man wouldn’t have minded moving to this planet after the war was won.
 He could quickly learn to like it here and to be fair the relaxed business climate would make it easier for him to expand his company.

-As beautiful as the women were here he remembered that there was one waiting for him at the hotel; one that he could touch as well as look at.
+As beautiful as the women were here, he remembered that there was one waiting for him at the hotel; one that he could touch as well as look at.
 He turned the last corner and came face to face with an impressive looking hotel tower that was at least forty stories tall.
-Unlike towers on Earth and some of the older colonies, Sirius didn’t yet have to build huge towers that went into the clouds themselves.
+Unlike towers on Terra and some of the older colonies, Sirius didn’t yet have to build huge towers that went into the clouds themselves.
 The Siriusian Board of Directors was against doing anything of the sort, wanting to preserve the near idyllic look of the planet and its cities.
 The large cities of Sirius, such as Sirius One, sprawled out instead because they had the land to do so with.
-Most towers didn’t rise above a hundred stories on the planet, despite their having the same artificial gravity technology which permitted Earth and other planets to build towers that were three or four hundred stories tall.
+Most towers didn’t rise above a hundred stories on the planet, despite their having the same artificial gravity technology which permitted Terra and other planets to build towers that were three or four hundred stories tall.

 The hotel tower that he beheld gleamed white in the sunlight and from the look of the exterior could easily be a five-star hotel.
-The grounds around the hotel itself were well maintained, with grasses, shrubs, and trees from many Human worlds stretching out from the perimeter wall around the hotel to almost right up against it.
+The grounds around the hotel itself were well maintained, with grasses, shrubs, and trees from many human worlds stretching out from the perimeter wall around the hotel to almost right up against it.
 The sliding glass main doors of the tower were lined with brass and fountains were arrayed on the landing in front of the doors.
 Hernandez whistled softly to himself as he walked up the stairs toward the doors.
 If the Muagi clan could afford to run a swanky looking place like this, they really did command more money than he suspected.

 The lobby had red marble flooring and white pillars running along the length of it, leading directly to an open airy space with several armchairs, sofas, and tables.
 To the right of the open space was the front desk as well as another desk that advertised local tours of the city and information to travelers.
 Signs were posted on the tourism desk that showed one venue or another but most of them all said that people needed to spend time on one beach or another.

-To the left of the open area were what appeared to be two restaurants, one touting itself as the best steakhouse in Lacoma and the other stating that it provided contemporary cuisine from a dozen human worlds.
+To the left of the open area were what appeared to be two restaurants, one touting itself as the best steakhouse in Lacoma and the other stating that it provided contemporary cuisine from a dozen human worlds on a buffet.
 There was a set of stairs heading down and beside it was a holographic sign saying that two other restaurants, a bakery and deli, and a bar existed below.
 One restaurant was a Korean/Japanese place while the other showed a wide variety of Tex-Mex dishes.

 Hernandez strode up to the front desk and a woman behind the counter asked him, “Can I help you sir?”
 Her voice carried a soft Egyptian accent he wasn’t expecting to hear.
 Bernard half expected all Yuudai’s people to be Japanese or Asian at the very least.